New Year’s Offer! Launch Your New Business With 10% Off — Start Now

 Hong Kong is known for having one of the world's simplest and most business-friendly tax systems, making the city a preferred choice for conducting international business in Asia.

-Many entrepreneurs choose to open a company in Hong Kong as an onshore or offshore business.
+Many entrepreneurs choose to open a company in Hong Kong – which is no surprise since Hong Kong offers significant advantages whether you're setting up an onshore or offshore business

 Understanding Your Hong Kong Corporate Tax Rate According to Your Business